| What's

 for people in recovery, the workshop looked at creating new ways to celebrate

 - free of old hurtful patterns.
 It was a good way to enter the season.
+To update

 the summer events in Yorkshire, England: both workshops are fully registered